 [Section II.]
-(Section II, P. L.) And be it further enacted by the authority aforesaid, That when one hundred persons or more shall have subscribed five hundred or more shares of the said stock, the said commissioners respectively may, or when the whole number of shares aforesaid shall be subscribed, they shall certify, under their hands and seals, the names of the subscribers, and the number of shares subscribed by, or apportioned to, each subscriber, to the governor of this commonwealth and thereupon it shall and may be lawful for the governor, by letters patent, under his hand and the seal of the state, to create and erect the subscribers, and if the said subscriptions be not full at the time, then also those who shall after subscribe to the numbers aforesaid into one body politic and corporate, in deed and in law, by the name, style and title of "The President,

-Managers, and Company of the Philadelphia and Lancaster Turnpike Road;" and by said name the said subscribers shall have perpetual succession, and all the privileges and franchises incident to a corporation, and shall be capable of taking and holding their said capital stock, and the increase and profits thereof, and of enlarging the same, from time to time, by new subscriptions, in such manner and form as they shall think proper, if such enlargement shall be found necessary to fulfill the intent of this act, and of purchasing, taking and holding to them, and their successors and assigns, in fee simple, or for any lesser estate, all such lands, tenements, hereditaments and lesser estate, all such lands, tenements, hereditaments and estate, real and personal, as shall be necessary to them in the prosecution of their works, and of suing and being sued, and of doing all and every other matter and thing which a corporation or body politic may lawfully do.
+(Section II, P. L.) And be it further enacted by the authority aforesaid, That when sixty persons, or more, shall have subscribed for three hundred or more shares of the said stock, the said commissioners respectively may, or, when the whole number of shares aforesaid shall be subscribed, they shall certify, under their hands and seals, the names of the subscribers, and number of shares subscribed by or apportioned to each subscriber to the governor of this commonwealth, and thereupon it shall and may be lawful for the governor by letters patent under his hand and the seal of the state, to create and erect the subscribers, and if the subscription be not full at the time, then also those who shall after subscribe to the numbers aforesaid, into one body politic and corporate, in deed and in law, by the name, style and title of "The president, managers and company of the Lancaster, Elizabethtown, Middletown, and Harrisburg turnpike road" and, by the said name, the said subscribers shall have perpetual succession, and all the privileges and franchises incidental to a corporation, and shall be capable of taking and holding their said capital stock, and the increase and profits thereof, and of enlarging the same, from time to time, by new subscriptions in such manner and form as they shall think proper, if such enlargement shall be found necessary to fulfill the intent of this act, and of purchasing, taking and holding to them, and their successors and assigns, in fee simple, or for any less estate, all such lands, tenements, here-ditaments, and estate, real and personal, as shall be necessary to them in the prosecution of their works, and of suing and being sued, and of doing all and every other matter and thing which a corporation, or body politic, may lawfully do.

 [Section III.]
-(Section III, P. L.) And be it further enacted by the authority aforesaid, That the seven persons first named in the said letters patent shall, as soon as conveniently may be after sealing the same, give notice in three of the public papers in Philadelphia, and in that printed at Lancaster, one whereof at Philadelphia shall be in the German language, of a time and place by them to be appointed, not less than twenty days from the time of issuing the first notice; at which time and place the said subscribers shall proceed to organize the said corporation, and shall choose, by a majority of votes of the said subscribers, by ballots, to be delivered in person or by proxy, duly authorized, one president, twelve managers, one treasurer, and such other officers as they shall think necessary to conduct the business of the said company, for one year and until other such officers shall be chosen; and shall or may make such by-laws, rules, orders and regulations, not inconsistent with the constitution and laws of this commonwealth, as shall be necessary for the well ordering the affairs of the said company.
-Provided always, That no person shall have more than ten votes at any election, or in determining any question arising at such meeting, whatever number of shares he may be entitled unto, and that each person shall be entitled to one vote for every share by him held under the said number.
+(Section III, P. L.) And be it further enacted by the authority aforesaid, That the seven persons first named in the said letters patent, shall, as soon as conveniently may be after sealing the same, give notice in the public papers printed at Lancaster, and also at Harrisburg, of a time and place by them to be appointed not less than twenty days from the time of issuing the first notice, at which time and place the said subscribers shall proceed to organize the said corporation, and shall choose, by a majority of votes of the said subscribers by ballots, to be delivered in person or by proxy duly authorized, one president, ten managers, one treasurer, and such other officers as they shall think necessary to conduct the business of the said company for one year, and until other such officers shall be chosen, and shall or may make such by-laws, rules, orders and regulations, not inconsistent with the constitution and laws of this commonwealth, as shall be necessary for the well ordering the affairs of the said company.

+Provided always, That no person shall have more than five votes at any election, or in determining any question arising at such meeting, whatever number of shares he may be entitled to one vote for every share by him held, not exceeding the said number.